maxwofford/sinerider-recorder/README.md

 **Results**

 I found the best consistent renderings at 60 fps with a draw modulo of 2.
 Complex solutions looked good at a draw modulo of 3, but simple renderings looked better at modulo 1.

+## Screencasting video

+This is an experiment using Browserless' screencast API.
+It hasn't been fine-tuned like the other tests in this repo and is just provided as an example.